Skip to main content

 Your dentist or oral surgeon may allow you to pay off a portion of the implants over a few months.
 Instead of paying for the implants through an insurance provider, you would pay your dentist directly.

-It’s important to note that not all dentists offer a payment plan for implants.
+Not all dentists offer a payment plan for implants.
 Talk with your dentist to determine the best option for your needs.

 Cosmetic Dentistry Grants